al3v/datasync-quota-s3/README.md

 **Usage for AWS DataSync Migration (Over 50 Million Files in S3):**

-If you plan to use AWS DataSync for migrating data from your S3 bucket and you have more than **💢50 million💢** files, this script becomes especially valuable.
-AWS DataSync has a 50 million file limitation per task.
+If you plan to use AWS DataSync for migrating data from your S3 bucket and you have more than **50 million** files, this script becomes especially valuable.
+AWS DataSync has a ❗50 million file limitation per task.
 By using this script, you can efficiently folderize your files into subfolders, with each subfolder containing a maximum of 45 million files.
 This approach allows you to work within the 50 million file limit imposed by AWS DataSync.

 Here's how it helps: